A Positive Quote for Now

 Picture related to the title of the story

-During one social gathering that we had in December 2005, a chap called Tony dished out folded pieces of papers, one at a time.
-Whoever received a paper was required to unfold it and answer aloud the question in it.
-The questions covered a range of issues pertinent to youths.
-One youth received a piece of paper that asked her to tell us about her sex life.
+Whoever received a paper was required to unfold it and answer the question in it aloud.
+The questions were about youth issues.
+One youth received a paper that asked her to tell us about her sex life.

-RECOMMENDATION: If you've enjoyed the above story, you might also enjoy another one on "How to Build Self-esteem".
+RECOMMENDATION: If you've enjoyed this story, you might also enjoy "How to Build Self-esteem".

 ---------------------------------------------------------------------